Along Came a Spider (film)

-Along Came a Spider is a 2001 American neo-noir psychological thriller film directed by Lee Tamahori.
-It is the second installment in the Alex Cross film series and a sequel to the 1997 film Kiss the Girls, with Morgan Freeman and Jay O. Sanders reprising their roles as detective Alex Cross and FBI-agent Kyle Craig.
-The screenplay by Marc Moss was adapted from the 1993 novel of the same title by James Patterson, but many of the key plot elements of the book were eliminated.
-The film was a box office success, although receiving mixed reviews from critics.
+Along Came a Spider is a 2001 American thriller film directed by Lee Tamahori.
+It is the second installment in the Alex Cross film series and a sequel to the 1997 film Kiss the Girls, with Morgan Freeman and Jay O. Sanders reprising their roles as detective Alex Cross and FBI agent Kyle Craig.
+The screenplay by Marc Moss was adapted from the 1993 novel by James Patterson, but many of the key plot elements of the book were eliminated.
+The film received mixed reviews from critics and was a box office success, grossing $105.2 million worldwide.

 Plot

-After Washington, D.C. detective, forensic psychologist and author Alex Cross loses control of a sting operation, resulting in the death of his partner, he retires from the force.
-He is drawn back to police work when Megan Rose, the daughter of a United States senator, is kidnapped from her exclusive private school by Gary Soneji, a computer science teacher.
-US Secret Service Special Agent Jezzie Flannigan, held responsible for the breach in security, joins forces with Cross to find the missing girl.
+After Washington, D.C., detective, forensic psychologist, and author Dr. Alex Cross loses control of a sting operation resulting in his partner Tracie Fisher's death, he retires from the police force.
+His departure is short-lived when Megan Rose, the daughter of a prominent US senator, is kidnapped from her private school by a man named Gary Soneji, who is disguised as her new computer science teacher.
+US Secret Service Special Agent Jezzie Flannigan is held responsible for the breach in security that allowed Soneji to take the girl.
+In response, Cross and Flannigan join forces to track down Soneji and find Megan.